 By far the biggest actors on this scene are China and Russia, with almost 35% of Global attacks originating in either China or Russia.
 There have been 79 confirmed attacks on national governments that have originated in China, and 75 in Russia.

-Next is North Korea and Iran, sharing 16% of global attacks, followed by the USA, where 3% of global attacks originated.
+Next are North Korea and Iran, sharing 16% of global attacks, followed by the USA, where 3% of global attacks originated.

-It’s extremely important to remember here, that due to the very nature of cyberwarfare and cyberespionage, many attacks go under the radar, so we don’t tend to hear about them.
+It’s essential to remember here that many attacks go under the radar due to cyber warfare and cyberespionage, so we don’t tend to hear about them.

 Sources of cyberwarfare attacks excluding unknown